Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     |                        |                |                | 3: 'symmetric saturate'              |
     +------------------------+----------------+----------------+--------------------------------------+

-.. note:: The above configurable parameters range may exceed a library element's maximum supported range, in which case the compilation will end with a static_assert error informing about the exceeded range.
+.. note:: The above configurable parameters range might exceed a library element's maximum supported range, in which case the compilation will end with a static_assert error informing about the exceeded range.

 .. _CONFIGURATION_PARAMETERS_MRFFT:

-Mixed Radix FFT configuration parameters
+Mixed Radix FFT Configuration Parameters
 ----------------------------------------

-For the Mixed Radix library element the list of configurable parameters and default values is presented below.
+For the Mixed Radix library element, use the following list of configurable parameters and default values.

-.. table:: FFT configuration parameters
+.. table:: FFT Configuration Parameters

     +------------------------+----------------+----------------+--------------------------------------+
     |     **Name**           |    **Type**    |  **Default**   |   Description                        |